 A number of libraries collect Korean language and Korea-related materials at Harvard.

-Government Documents / Microforms:Collects a wide range of publications from the US government, including translations of East Asian media, as well as foreign government, UN, census, and other materials.
+Data and Government Information Collection at Lamont:Collects a wide range of publications from the US government, including translations of East Asian media, as well as foreign government, UN, census, and other materials.

 Tozzer Library: Anthropological and ethnographic materials, including many on East and Inner Asia.